P-p-H-d/mlib/README.md

 The address of the previous objects may have moved and the MOVE operator is not used in this case.
 In case of allocation error, it returns NULL.

 The default used function is the 'realloc' function of the LIBC.

-The user may defined its own implementation of the macro before including any M\*LIB header.

 ##### void M\_MEMORY\_FREE (type *ptr)

 Delete the cleared object pointed by the pointer 'ptr'.
 The pointer was previously allocated by the macro M\_MEMORY\_REALLOC.
 'ptr' can not be NULL.

 The default used function is the 'free' function of the LIBC.

-The user may defined its own implementation of the macro before including any M\*LIB header.

 ##### void M\_MEMORY\_FULL (size\_t size)

 This macro is called by M\*LIB when a memory error has been detected.
 The parameter 'size' is what was tried to be allocated (as a hint).
-The default is to abort the execution.
 The macro can :

 * abort the execution,